Change Happens Through People

 Focus On The Moments of Truth

 One approach is to concentrate on the so-called “Moments of Truth.”
 The term is derived from the critical moment in a bullfight when the matador makes the kill.
-In the business world, moments of truth are those crucial or decisive times on which much depends…times that test a person and that will have an impact on the future.
+In the business world, moments of truth are those crucial or decisive times on which much depends — times that test a person and that will have an impact on the future.

-In a change effort, when an employee faces a moment of truth, the behavior they choose can have an unusually large influence on colleagues or customers.
+In an organizational change effort, when an employee faces a moment of truth, the behavior they choose can have an unusually large influence on colleagues or customers.
 It’s an eminently teachable opportunity.
 When these moments are observed, immediate positive feedback can have an outsized effect on the behavior choices the employee makes going forward.

 How to Overcome Change Resistance